Couples Therapy in Scottsdale, AZ

 Who Benefits From Couples Therapy

 Couples therapy works well for couples who are committed to each other and want to make the relationship work, or at least want to want it to work.
-Using the evidenced-based methodology of Gottman Couples Therapy, you can work together as a team to heal the hurts and connect again.
+Using the evidenced-based methodologies of Gottman Couples Therapy and Emotionally Focused Couples Therapy (EFCT), you can work together as a team to heal the hurts and connect again.
 Once the relationship stabilizes into a better place, we usually taper down to less frequent sessions to give you more time in between sessions and see how things go.
 It’s kind of like taking the training wheels off the bike; we won’t know how you do on your own until we remove the frequent support.
 And when you feel like you’re ready, we talk about ending couples therapy.
 There’s no such thing as an exact number of prescribed sessions because you are not the same as other couples.
 You’re you.

 Couples Therapy FAQ’s